-Go to the Cyral Control Plane and find the sidecar endpoint and port associated with the S3 data repository.
-Click Sidecars, click the name of the sidecar, find the name of your S3 data endpoint, and note the Sidecar endpoint address:
+Go to the Cyral Control Plane and find the sidecar endpoint associated with the S3 data repository.
+To do this, navigate to the Sidecars page, click the name of the sidecar, and note the Sidecar Endpoint for

-In the above figure, the endpoint is www.sidecar-endpoint.com with the port 453
+In the above figure, the host is www.sidecar-endpoint.com and the port is 453.

-Store the endpoint address as the proxy address
+Set the sidecar endpoint as the HTTP proxy address

 In a shell session, we need to export the following environment variables:

 and if the host machine is a AWS EC2 instance, you also need to export the variable: